nzdjb/slack-light-control/README.md

 * slow: blink the lights slowly
 * on: set the lights to solid on
 * off: turn the lights off

+Messages that don't begin with an exclamation mark will be flashed out in morse code.

 ## Credit